Home Equity Line of Credit

 What are the benefits of a Home Equity Line of Credit, and which home equity option is better for your needs?

 The choice really depends on what you need it for.
 After reading about both home equity options, if you’re not sure what will work better for you, we can help you understand them better.
-We'll talk about the application process, see if you qualify, and discuss which could work for you and your needs.
+We'll talk about the application process, see if you qualify, talk about current HELOC rates, and discuss which could work for you and your needs.

 Think of a HELOC loan as more like a credit card.
 Once it’s approved for a given amount, you can decide when you want to use the money, and you can withdraw it from that account.
 Once you’ve taken some out, you’ll have payments due.
 A HELOC is more practical for purchases that are made a smaller amount at a time, like one-at-a-time home projects.
 A HELOC uses your home as collateral, and the rates are generally lower than credit cards.
 Plus it could have tax benefits, depending on how it’s used.